benjaminkreen/CogCardJS/README.md

 * Redunant use of underscore library, maybe

 ####TODO:
-* Add in game instructions
+* Add in game instructions and a ready screen
 * Add x and y axis
 * Display Accuracy
 * Set up trial to run all the different rules